Set up Silent Network Auth

 Example workflow outcomes

-- Approved → Workflow continues normally.
+- Accepted → Workflow continues normally.

 - Phone Number Mismatch → Reject or review transaction.